luca-nik/luca-nik/README.md

 I’m a **cryptoeconomist** and **research scientist** at [CryptoEconLab](https://cryptoeconlab.com/), working at the intersection of **mechanism design**, **protocol simulations**, and **incentive engineering** for decentralized systems.
 I have a background in **theoretical & computational chemistry (PhD)** and **Physics Engineering**.

-Before CEL, I worked as an MEV Scientist Engineer at [Urani.trade](https://github.com/urani-trade), building intent-based routing and MEV-aware execution systems.
+Before CEL, I worked as an MEV Scientist Engineer at [Urani.trade](https://github.com/urani-trade), building intent matching, routing algorithms and toxic MEV reduction solutions.

 I’m also the **founder of [MatTwins](https://sites.google.com/view/matwins/home)**: a project applying ML surrogates to materials discovery for sustainable innovation.